Alioliyaee/krayin-package-generator/README.md

 After setting up, you will see that there are list of package commands which help you to make your package creation smooth.

-Below are the list of commands,
+Below are the list of commands, If no arguments are passed, it will prompt for the required argument.

 | S. No. | Commands                               | Info                                                                                                            | Required Arguments                     | Optional Arguments  |
 | :----- | :------------------------------------- | :-------------------------------------------------------------------------------------------------------------- | :------------------------------------- | :------------------ |